Best Christmas Markets in Europe: 25 Must-Visit Destinations

 Christmas Markets Malaga (Spain)

-💡TIP: Holiday in Malaga
+💡TIP: Holiday guide to Malaga

 Christmas Markets Amsterdam (Netherlands)